MultiSafepay/docs/content/api/orders/adjust-payment-link-lifetime.md

 {{< alert-notice >}} If you have [Second Chance](/features/second-chance/) enabled, we recommend a minimum lifetime of **48&nbsp;hours**.
 &nbsp;
-Second Chance emails the customer two payment reminders: 1 hour and 24 hours after the payment link was generated.
-If the payment link lifetime is less than 24 hours, the link in the second email is no longer active. {{< /alert-notice >}}
+Second Chance emails the customer two payment reminders: 1 hour and 24 hours after the order is created.
+If the session lifetime is less than 24 hours, the link in the second email is no longer active when the customer receives it. {{< /alert-notice >}}

 **Note:** Payment link lifetimes are different to [transaction expiration times per payment method](/developer/transaction-expiration/).